By Ros Satar

 Also winging on on a bye is Novak Djokovic who receives his pass into the next round thanks to his ranking after Wimbledon, even though he called time on his season early.
 Djokovic returns with the addition of Radek Stepanek into his coaching time, and the team were keen to stress this was not the end of his collaboration with Andre Agassi.

-This tournament really has the feel of the return of the walking wounded with Stan Wawrinka making his comeback after also ending his season in the summer.
-He starts against MWTC new-comer and US Open semi-finalist Pablo Carreno Busta.
+This tournament really had the feel of the return of the walking wounded with Stan Wawrinka also aiming to make his comeback after also ending his season in the summer.

 Since the tournament’s inaugural edition in 2009, no-one outside three of the Big Four have won it, Andy Murray winning twice, Djokovic three times, and Nadal four, including the last two editions.
 Roger Federer appeared in the first four editions, reaching the final in 2011.